🧡 Skip to main content🔍 Skip to search

 YouTube video · Ping server regularly

 Suppose that we have a remote server machine that always needs to be up and running.
 In case the connection fails, system administrators need to know that as soon as possible.
-This tutorial shows how to configure Automation Workshop to monitor connection to a remote machine.
+This tutorial shows how to configure Automation Workshop to monitor the connection to a remote machine.

 Solution